KaiNorberg/PatchworkOS/README.md

 *Note that just like C compiles to assembly, ASL compiles to AML bytecode, which is what the OS actually parses.*

-In the example ASL, we se a `Device` object representing a PS/2 keyboard.
-It has a hardware ID (`_HID`), which we can cross reference with a [online database](https://uefi.org/PNP_ACPI_Registry) to confirm that it is indeed a PS/2 keyboard, a status (`_STA`), which is just a bitfield indicating if the device is present, enabled, etc, and finally the current resource settings (`_CRS`), which is the thing we are really after.
+In the example ASL, we see a `Device` object representing a PS/2 keyboard.
+It has a hardware ID (`_HID`), which we can cross-reference with an [online database](https://uefi.org/PNP_ACPI_Registry) to confirm that it is indeed a PS/2 keyboard, a status (`_STA`), which is just a bit field indicating if the device is present, enabled, etc., and finally the current resource settings (`_CRS`), which is the thing we are really after.

 The `_CRS` might look a bit complicated but focus on the `IO` and `IRQNoFlags` entries.
 Notice how they are specifying the I/O ports and IRQ used by the keyboard?
 Which in this case are indeed `0x60`, `0x64` and `1` respectively.
 So in this case the standard held true.

 So how is this information used?
-Durring boot, the `_CRS` information of each device is parsed by the ACPI subsystem, it then queries the kernel for the needed resources, assigned them to each device and makes the final configuration available to drivers.
+During boot, the `_CRS` information of each device is parsed by the ACPI subsystem, it then queries the kernel for the needed resources, assigned them to each device and makes the final configuration available to drivers.

 Then when the PS/2 driver is loaded, it gets told "you are handling a device with the name `\_SB_.PCI0.SF8_.KBD_` (which is just the full path to the device object in the ACPI namespace) and the type `PNP0303`", it can then query the ACPI subsystem for the resources assigned to that device, and use them instead of hardcoded values.